jerichoyullanes/react-next-laravel-crud-apps/README.md

-# react-next-laravel-crud-apps
+# react-next-laravel-crud-apps [In Progress]

 A collection of simple CRUD (Create, Read, Update, Delete) applications developed using **React.js**, **Next.js**, and **Laravel** to master the basics and gradually advance in these frameworks.
 This repository is designed for learning and experimentation purposes. 🚀

 ## Overview
 This project covers CRUD implementations across various frameworks and stacks.
 It aims to provide hands-on practice while exploring best practices in frontend and backend development.